 - less waste

-Both equine omeprazole formulations are effective in the treatment and prevention of gastric ulcers.
+In conclusion both equine omeprazole forms are effective in the treatment and prevention of gastric ulcers.
 The choice of using paste over granules is a matter of preference for the horse owner.
 In other words what type of administration best suits your horse.